 I strongly recommend using full-fat coconut milk in this recipe.
 It imparts so much flavor and creaminess.
 Reduced-fat coconut milk is not very tasty and won't work in this recipe.

-You can use heavy cream instead of coconut milk.
+You can use heavy cream.
 The flavor profile will be somewhat different, and the curry will not be as thick.
 But it will still be very good.

 Serving Suggestions